cmboell/learning-journal/Structure_Webpages_With_HTML.md

 # Structure Webpages with HTML
+**HTML(Hypertext Markup Language)** is a programming language used to define the structure of a webpages content.
+Most standard HTML elements consist of an opening and closing tag.
+Between the tags lies the content that we add.
+Attributes can be added to opening HTML tags to provide additional information about the element.
 ## HTML & CSS: Design and build websites by Jon Duckett

 ### Chapter 18: Process and Design